ibm-cloud-docs/vpc/cancel-reservation.md

 Where the following argument and option values are used

-* RESERVATION1: ID or name of the reservation.
+* `RESERVATION1`: ID or name of the reservation.
-* RESERVATION2: ID or name of the reservation.
+* `RESERVATION2`: ID or name of the reservation.
-* --force, -f: Force the operation without confirmation
+* `--force, -f`: Force the operation without confirmation
-* --output: Specify output format, only JSON is supported.
+* `--output`: Specify output format, only JSON is supported.
 One of: JSON.
-* -q, --quiet: Suppress verbose output.
+* `-q, --quiet`: Suppress verbose output.

 ## Deleting an inactive or expired reservation with the API
 {: #delete-inactive-expired-reservation-api-vpc}